udondan/iam-floyd/README.md

 The first resource element is for the bucket itself.
 The second element is for the contained objects.

 A beginner might make the mistake to think the first entry is superfluous and remove it.
-This package makes it explicit what these elements do:
+This package has distinct methods to limit actions to a bucket and/or objects:

 ```typescript
 new statement.S3()